Relationships make the world go around

 Creating a relationship requires commitment, even if it’s to give someone your full attention for just a day.
 If you decide to work for someone and only plan to stay for a few months and they expect you to stay for the long haul, then your commitment to each other is mismatched and will affect your relationship.
 Most of us enter into marriage as a lifelong commitment.
 However, when that commitment wanes, the relationship could be in big trouble without a re-examination and re-connection of why you committed in the first place.

 Boundaries exist physically, emotionally and mentally.
 Part of building good friendships and connections is about identifying and respecting your own and other people’s boundaries.
+Building healthy boundaries is key to all relationships.
+We will build up walls when there is a lack of trust and so it’s really key to know how to establish or rebuild trust in a relationship.
 Boundaries signify how much you are able to or want to allow someone into your life, or how much of yourself you want to give.
 Pre-nuptial agreements set clear boundaries.
 I want to spend my life with you, but if anything goes wrong, I’m not prepared to give you my money.
 At work, contracts of employment set out the boundaries of the relationship.
-Trouble can occur when you’ve signed up for 40 hours a week, and the company with a long hours culture actually expects a lot more.
+Trouble can occur when you’ve signed up for 40 hours a week, and a company with a long-hours culture actually expects a lot more.

 Relationships happen at the right time.
 If the timing is wrong, then it’s unlikely the relationship will satisfy any or some of the factors listed above.
 If you meet the man or woman of your dreams and you need to go to college halfway around the world, then the timing may be wrong to get together at that point.
 Likewise, if your customer doesn’t want to buy quite at that point, or your employees don’t buy into your vision, it may well be that the time is just not quite right.
 Unless of course there is a permanent mismatch of any of the above and there will never be a right time.